webdiscus/pug-plugin/README.md

 > then Webpack concatenates JS code together with CSS in one file,
 > because Webpack can't differentiate CSS module from JS module, therefore you MUST match only JS files.
 >
-> If you want save module styles separate from your styles, then load them in Pug separately:
+> If you want save module styles separate from your styles, then load them in a template separately:
 > ```Pug
 > html
 >   head